Damian-Niklasinski/To-Do-List-React/README.md

 - Hide done tasks
 - Delete task from the list

-## Technology used to create List:
+## Technology used to create the List:

 - REACT
 - HTML